 After a diagnosis of osteoarthritis, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for chronic osteoarthritis pain and stiffness.
+ActivBody is the TENS machine we suggest for chronic osteoarthritis pain and stiffness.

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, reduced stiffness and mobilization of joints.
 In this way, it will help keep you moving and leading a more active life.

 - Fast and lasting pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)